sammancoaching/website/society/contributors/objarni.md

 # Olof Bjarnason

-Olof is a Technical Coach with [ProAgile](http://proagile.eu) and a member of the Samman Technical Coaching Society.
+Olof is a Technical Coach.